EBFMorg/EBFM/README.md

 ## Running EBFM

 ### Test experiments
 After installation, you are able to perform two basic uncoupled simulations, provided you cloned this repository.
-Every run produces an output file (`/Output/model_output.nc`), which contains daily output and can for example be viewed with tools like Ncview.
+Every run produces an output file (`/Output/model_output.nc`), which contains daily output and can be viewed with tools like Ncview.
 The first test runs EBFM for all glaciers in Svalbard for 1-Jan-1979 (unless `--start-time` and `--end-time` are set differently) with a synthetic randomized weather forcing:

 ```sh
 ebfm --matlab-mesh examples/dem_and_mask.mat